Improving Veterans’ Care

 A New Focus on Mental Health

 Understanding and expanding mental health care services for our veterans is a high priority.
-The wars in Iraq and Afghanistan have taken an extraordinary toll on the mental health of our combat veterans.
+The wars in Iraq and Afghanistan took an extraordinary toll on the mental health of our combat veterans.
 We must address the alarming suicide and addiction rates among our soldiers and veterans, and direct new resources to understand and treat Post-Traumatic Stress Disorder (PTSD).

 Putting Our Vets to Work